 An interesting case in OPN1LW, which is the gene coding for optin ??lalalala.

 Most genes show a lower copy number than that of humans in both chimpanzee and gorilla.
 This suggest that those genes were amplified recently, in the human lineage, after the split with the chimpanzee lineage.
-Correlation with sperm competition (??to relate to your introduction).??insert divergence times and ref.
-Gorilla:OPN1LW and Chimpanzee:TSPY, PRY, CDY have copy numbers close to the human median.
+Correlation with sperm competition (??to relate to your introduction).

 Criticism of the particular execution

 This study represents a first attempt at estimating copy number and copy number variations, in chimpanzees and gorillas, of genes known to be ampliconic in humans.